Copenhagen – Red Light Green Light

 Relationality is present in the dialogical ways in which the work is developed and performed as well as in the materials and poetics it invokes.
 This includes tracing relations between sensation and sociality, embodied expression and alienation, the textures of everyday experience, the utopian and latent queer histories.
 He approaches choreography as a way of reflecting on the matter of feeling, perception and collective emergence, while indulging in other ways of experiencing memory, time and change.
 Artist and choreographer, Alex Baczyński-Jenkins engages with queer affect, embodiment and relationality Baczyński-Jenkins is co-founder of Kem, a Warsaw based queer feminist collective focused on choreography, performance and sound at the interface with social practice.

 Performer: Thomias Radin.
 Sound contributions: Zoi Michailova, Artistic advisor and sound mixed live by: Krzysztof Bagiński

 10 June: The opening takes place at 17-21 at Kunsthal Charlottenborg and at 18.00-20.00 at the Kings’ Lapidarium.

 12 June at 13.00: Guided tour on three venues by curatorial assistant Karoline Mølstrøm.
 Meeting place: Kunsthal Charlottenborg

-Supported by the Augustinus Foundation, ECCA Family Foundation, Obel Family Foundation, Konsul George Jorck og Hustru Emma Jorck’s Foundation, The Ministry of Culture KUV, Knud Højgaard’s Foundation, The University of Copenhagen, Lemvigh-Müller Foundation, Novo Nordisk Foundation, Overretssagfører L. Zeuthens Mindelegat, Spar Nord Foundation, Danish Arts Council, William Demant Foundation.
+Supported by the Augustinus Foundation, ECCA Family Foundation, Obel Family Foundation, Konsul George Jorck og Hustru Emma Jorck’s Foundation, The Ministry of Culture KUV, Knud Højgaard’s Foundation, The University of Copenhagen, Lemvigh-Müller Foundation, Novo Nordisk Foundation, Overretssagfører L. Zeuthens Mindelegat, Spar Nord Foundation, Public Art Agency Sweden, William Demant Foundation.